macsunmood/SkillFactory_RDS/Project 3. Car Price Prediction/Scraper/README.md

           if neither defined, scraper performs a standart one-threaded\
           sequential processing (in case multithreading goes wrong).
 ---
-**The last cell of the Jypiter Notenook provides an option to save the\
+**The last cell of the Jupyter Notebook provides an option to save the\
 obtained data to a file.**